-Also admitted in the District of Columbia, Mr. Howard acted as special legal counsel to the U.S. Conference of Mayors based in Washington, D.C., in connection with its National Office Paper Recycling Project.
+Previously admitted in the District of Columbia, Mr. Howard acted as special legal counsel to the U.S. Conference of Mayors based in Washington, D.C., in connection with its National Office Paper Recycling Project.
 Mr. Howard has also acted as special counsel to the National Association of Counties in Washington, D.C., in connection with its initiative to develop of a special environmental project focusing on waste minimization and recycling.

 Mr. Howard also acted as special counsel to Continental Industrial Capital, LLC, the company that acquired the Rochester Technology Park (formerly the Elmgrove site) – one of the largest industrial sites in New York State – from the Eastman Kodak Company.

+Mr. Howard assisted with local real estate and utility matters in connection with the 2007 spin-off of Kodak’s Health Group to Onex Healthcare Holdings, Inc. and continues to assist Carestream Health, Inc. with such matters.
 As counsel to the Xerox Federal Credit Union, Mr. Howard was instrumental in assisting the credit union to accomplish the first fully electronic mortgage closing in New York State.